Graphic Design BFA

 Erin Samples, 973-655-4331

-- One page biographical statement that tells us who you are, how you became interested in graphic design, your goals for a career in the field, and what you hope to accomplish in our program.
+- One-page Statement of Interest that tells us who you are, how you became interested in graphic design, your goals for a career in the field, and what you hope to accomplish in our program.

 - Selection of at least 15 and no more than 20 pieces of original art and design work.
 Applicants are advised to review the department's overall Portfolio Preparation Guidelinesfor studio applicants prior to attending the interview.
 Ideally portfolios should include some graphic design work, but may also contain original 2-D or 3-D artwork.
 Graphic design portfolios should be presented neatly in book form or as separate pieces, either well-protected in plastic sleeves or separately mounted onto boards.
 We expect a professional presentation.
 Portfolios submitted by transfer applicants should consist primarily of graphic design projects.